Venkatesh868817/Customer-Churn-Prediction/README.md

 # 📌 Problem Statement

-Customer retention is a major challenge for telecom companies.
-Predicting customers who are likely to churn enables businesses to take proactive measures and improve customer satisfaction.
+Customer retention is one of the biggest challenges in the telecom industry.
+Acquiring new customers costs significantly more than retaining existing ones.

-This project analyzes a telecom customer dataset containing **7,043 customer records** and builds machine learning models to predict customer churn.
+Using historical customer information, this project builds predictive machine learning models capable of identifying customers who are at risk of leaving the company.

 ### Business Benefits

-- 📞 Identify high-risk customers
+- 🎯 Identify customers at high risk of churn
-- 🎯 Improve customer retention
+- 📞 Improve customer retention strategies
 - 💰 Reduce revenue loss
-- 🎁 Offer personalized promotions
+- 📈 Increase customer lifetime value
-- 📈 Increase customer satisfaction
+- 📊 Support business decision-making

 ---